Atlassian details AI features headed to Jira, Confluence, and Bitbucket

 Elsewhere, a new web dashboard called Start shows a personalized overview of any Confluence and Atlassian projects a customer has worked with before.
 In Jira and Confluence, predictive user mentions recommend a list of people to bring into a project.
 And predictive user pickers takes this idea one step further by suggesting relevant teammates to collaborate with in various scenarios across Atlassian products.

 Issue assignment in Jira is now more predictive, as well, with the ability to know who’s active on a project and who works on similar issues.
 (Atlassian says its algorithms can project the five most likely assignees with 86% accuracy.)
 In Confluence, AI-powered page restrictions can identify who users collaborate with and what they typically work on to recommend who should be restricted from viewing a page.
-And Bitbucket can now predicts the best reviewers for a pull request based on similar pull requests in the past.
+And Bitbucket can now predict the best reviewers for a pull request based on similar pull requests in the past.

 Beyond all this, Jira will soon get a new feature that allows users to cluster similar support tickets.
 According to Atlassian, this predictive technology is already used in Jira Software to group similar bug reports or features requests, linking incidents to tickets in Jira Service Desk and displaying related knowledgebase articles in Confluence.
 (Atlassian claims it predicts certain fields within Jira, including versions, labels, and components, with between 75% and 79% accuracy.)